mrahtz/ultra_ping/README.md

 This actually didn't work too well for us in the end - there was some funny analog thing going on that reduced Wi-Fi signal strength when we would connect everything together.
 Maybe our cable just needed more grounding or something but we didn't have time to investigate.)
+(If you also want to do something similar using a LOGI Pi, you'll need the `logi` package from <https://github.com/fpga-logi/logi-tools≥.)

 ## But wait, there's more!